mustabshirkhan/news-aggregator-app/README.md

 1. Configure the Laravel environment:

     ```cd backend && cp .env.example .env```

+    ```cd frontend && cp .env.example .env```

-2. In this application we have 3 data sources and you need to put your api keys in ./backend/.env/ after previous step.
+3. In this application we have 3 data sources and you need to put your api keys in ./backend/.env/ after previous step.
     - NYT
     - The Guardian
     - News API
-3. In .env we have following variables which needs to be setup with your api keys
+4. In .env we have following variables which needs to be setup with your api keys
    - NEWSAPI_API_KEY='API KEY'
    - NYT_API_KEY='API KEY'
    - THE_GUARDIAN_API_KEY='API KEY'

-4.
+5.